samilynn13/Simon-Says/README.md

 - Three interactive colored buttons (e.g., Red, Green, Blue)
 - Buttons light and play sounds when activated
 - A random sequence generator that:
-  * Pciks random button presses
+  * Picks random button presses
   * Prevents any single button from repeating more than three times in a row
 - Player input system to validate the sequence
 - Basic UI system: